 Prevention is as important in healthcare as disease treatment.
 One of the most important parts of preventive medicine is modifying one’s behavior to get rid of unhealthy habits and establish a healthy lifestyle.

 One of the benefits of machine learning in healthcare is that it can be used to point out something we don’t notice.
 That’s exactly what Somatix does.
-This machine learning-based application follows the patient’s daily activity and points out their unconscious habits and routine so that they can focus on getting rid of them.
+This machine learning-based application makes the daily medical research of patients’ activity and points out their unconscious habits and routines so that they can focus on getting rid of them.

 One of the most important responsibilities for a physician is to gather a patient’s history properly.
 This can often be challenging, as the patient is not a specialist and doesn’t know which data is relevant to disclose.

-Machine learning and medicine can help low-mobility groups (including the elderly and people using wheelchairs) improve their day-to-day lives with smart reminders and scheduling help, predict and avoid potential injuries by identifying common obstacles and determining the optimal paths, and acquire help as soon as needed.
+Machine learning for health can help low-mobility groups (including the elderly and people using wheelchairs) improve their day-to-day lives with smart reminders and scheduling help, predict and avoid potential injuries by identifying common obstacles and determining the optimal paths, and acquire help as soon as needed.

 Right now, robotic surgery can be effectively used as a help for human surgeons.
 Namely, machine learning can be used for better surgery modeling and planning, evaluating the surgeon’s skills, and simplifying surgical tasks like suturing.

-Based on the previously acquired data on active components in drugs and how they affect the organism, ML algorithms can model an active component that would work on another similar disease.
+Based on the previously acquired data on active components in drugs and how they affect the organism, healthcare machine learning algorithms can model an active component that would work on another similar disease.

 Such an approach can be used to develop a personal medication for patients with a unique set of illnesses or certain special requirements.
 In the future, this machine learning tool could be used in combination with nanotechnology for better drug delivery.

-Clinical research and trials are costly and lengthy processes.
+Clinical trials and research are costly and lengthy processes.
 There is a good reason behind this – new drugs and medical procedures should be proven to be safe before being used widely.
 However, there are cases when the solution needs to be released as soon as possible – like with the vaccines for COVID-19.

-COVID-19 pandemic has shown us how unprepared we were to an infectious disease outbreak of this size.
+The COVID-19 pandemic has shown us how unprepared we were for an infectious disease outbreak of this size.
 It is worth mentioning that experts in the area have warned the government about the possibility of such an event for years.

-The use of AI has been a source of ethical dilemmas for a long time.
+The use of artificial intelligence has been a source of ethical dilemmas for a long time.
 However, some of them are specific to the use of machine learning in healthcare.
-Let’s review the most notable ones:
+Let’s review the most notable ones.

 HIPAA and other privacy regulations ensure the security of the patient’s information.
 Everybody should have a right to keep information about their health private.
 Nevertheless, a lot of healthcare data leaks are happening every day that result in up to $16 million penalties for healthcare providers.
 However, data is the blood of the machine learning organism.
 How can these points effectively coexist?

 This challenge is difficult to overcome.
 In most cases, machine learning doesn’t require a full spectrum of information on the patient (like name, email, phone number, and insurance policy number); thus, it can be effectively anonymized so that the person’s identity cannot be revealed, while the precision of the ML-algorithm won’t be discounted.
 For others, special data security approaches have to be implemented to ensure patient anonymity.
-If you want to learn more about security in healthcare software development – check out our special article on this: https://nix-united.com/blog/how-to-develop-a-hipaa-compliant-software/
+If you want to learn more about security in healthcare software development – check out our special article on how to develop a HIPAA-compliant software.